-- 3.1 As a secondary academy school we must provide RSE to all pupils as per section 34 of the Children and Social work act 2017. - 3.2 In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996. - At Coal Clough academy we teach RSE as set out in this policy.
+- 3.1 As a secondary academy school we must provide RSE to all pupils as per section 34 of the Children and Social work act 2017. - 3.2 In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+This includes recent and updated guidance from the Department for Education around Sexual Violence and sexual Harassment in schools and colleges and found in Keeping Children Safe in Education Part 5. - At Coal Clough Academy, we teach RSE as set out in this policy.